 Hostels Rule If You Follow the Hostel Rules

 You learn to get along with the trouble and strife – in fact, they become stories you tell along the way, ones that other backpackers can surely relate to.

-One piece of wisdom I want to leave you with as this article is nearing its end: being an idiot has consequences even on the road.
+One piece of wisdom I want to leave you with as this article is nearing its end: being an idiot has consequences, even on the road.
+Be a good travelling human, not a douchecanoe.

 The backpacker life might be transient and temporary, but this doesn’t mean that you won’t have to face the doomsday music for bad behaviour.
 If you punch through the common room TV in a drunken rage and flee into the night, you have NOT just committed the perfect crime.
 Most hostels have cameras so they’ll know it was you (they can see you dry-humping in the pool, too).
 Usually, the hostel will also have your credit card on record, and they can just directly charge the damages from you.